osuosl/osuosl-pelican/content/blog/posts/come-see-osuosl-oscon-2011.rst

-Come visit us at Booth 218 in Expo Hall D. We'll be demoing our home grown open source project, `Ganeti Web Manager`_, and giving the community updates about our `Supercell testing cluster`_.
+Come visit us at Booth 218 in Expo Hall D. We'll be demoing our home grown open source project, `Ganeti Web Manager`_, and giving the community updates about our Supercell testing cluster.
 Better still, we have awesome new OSL swag to hand out.
 But wait, there's more - our stellar student employees will be on hand to talk about their roles at the OSL, the projects they're working on and how the OSL has better prepared them for their future careers in industry.
 Make sure